moovweb/open-tritium/README.md

 The compiled binary can be used to transform HTML with any functions found in /mixers/tritium/lib.
 We have provided the primary functions at the core of the language.
 Why not try writing your own?

+### Using Tritium in Your Code

+You can also use tritium in your own go program to transform html or xml.
+Import "tritium_oss/tr" in your program and call tritium.Transform(script, input).
+The Transform function takes a string of tritium code and a string of input HTML and returns a string of transformed HTML.

+Before using this function, you will need to set the DYLD_LIBRARY_PATH to the clib library directory, usually $CLIBS_HOME/lib:

+`export DYLD_LIBRARY_PATH=$CLIBS_HOME/lib`

+Unfortunately, this environment variable may interfere with other command line interfaces such as git, so this may need to be unset after running your program with tritium:

+`unset DYLD_LIBRARY_PATH`

+or, set it to whatever it was before.